synha/synha.github.io/_posts/2013-07-15-hello-world.md

 ---
-layout: post
+layout: default
-title: "hello world"
+title: virajsinha.com - Viraj Sinha
 ---

 I’m an undergraduate studying CS and neuroscience, and this is to be my corner of the internet.

 Check back for text posts, photos, and whatever else I deem worthy.